 Available liquid assets play the largest factor in qualification.

-A FICO credit score of 600 or higher is needed for most loan products, but a non-recourse option is available for foreign national and no doc borrowers.
+A FICO credit score of 600 or higher is needed for most loan products.

 Sherman Bridge can work with many specific types of credit issues.
 Although in most instances a recent foreclosure, bankruptcy or late mortgage payment could prevent a borrower from qualifying.
 There can be absolutely no open collections or unsatisfied judgments or tax liens associated with the borrower.